-Not included: Travel to and from Quito, alcoholic beverages, gratuities for the AGC guide, Amazon guide and assistant guide, travel insurance, meals not noted on itinerary, optional activities not on the itinerary.
+Not included: Travel to and from Quito, alcoholic beverages, gratuities for the AGC guide, travel insurance, meals not noted on itinerary, optional activities not on the itinerary.

 NOTE: Travel insurance is NOT included, but it is required for this trip.

 Ecuador's Amazon Jungle trip is appropriate for women in good physical condition who want to spend 3 to 6 hours every day actively exploring the Amazon Jungle.
 None of the days are strenuous; however, the days are full, and some will involve early mornings.
 Please note, as in all international travel, flexibility is an absolute must and the ability to set aside our western expectations and enjoy the culture and country will make for a wonderfully enjoyable trip.
 Rating: 1 3 4 5

 Our trip to the Amazon Jungle combines short hikes, cultural learning, and wildlife watching.
 All activities are at a moderate level.